 London’s museums are one of the main things I miss about living in London, particularly as we are home educators or homeschoolers.
 London has a huge home education community.

 Expect queues and bag searches at most of the most popular museums.
-You may need to check if they are still free, the government were pushing for admission to become paid.
+You may need to check if they are still free, the government was pushing for admission to become paid.

 The Natural History Museum

-According to The National History Museum’s website, the NHM is open.
-The Fantastic Beast exhibition is looking great for kids this year.
+According to The National History Museum’s website, the NHM is open currently.
+The Fantastic Beast exhibition was great for kids but the new exhibition is Titanosaur, Life as the Biggest Dinosaur.
+You do have to pay and book for these special events.
 Make bookings and find out more here.

 You could spend days at this museum, one of the “big 3” in South Kensington, and still not see everything.
 It is one of the most incredible places on Earth.